Return to HOME page

 Clovis (Curry County)

 The origin of the name is controversial and has been attributed to various people.
 Clovis (466-511) was born and deceased in Paris, and was the first Christian king of France.
-Clovis is famous for the “Clovis points,” which are projectile points dating from around 13,500 years ago.
+The Clovis New Mexico town is famous for the “Clovis points,” which are projectile points dating from around 13,500 years ago.
 The first examples were found in Clovis in 1929.

 De Armand Spring (Cibola County)